go-asyncapi is a tool for working with AsyncAPI documents.

 Goals #

-The goal of the project is, on the one hand, to fully implement the AsyncAPI specification and, on the other hand, to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI specification.
+The goal of the project is to help the developers, DevOps, QA, and other engineers with making the software in event-driven architectures based on the AsyncAPI.

-Another goal is to provide a way to readily use and test the technologies described in the AsyncAPI document — everything works out of the box, but each component is optional and can be replaced or omitted.
+Another goal is to provide a way to prototype and test everything described in AsyncAPI document without coding.

 Features overview #